ManiacalLabs/BiblioPixel/doc/tutorial/Before-you-start.rst

    :align: center

-YAML isn't just shorter and cleaner, it lets you write comments to yourself or anyone else reading - by starting a line with the ``#`` character.
+YAML isn't just shorter and cleaner: it lets you write comments to yourself or anyone else reading, by starting a line with the ``#`` character.

-We're going to make heavy use of this "comment" feature in this documentation, and we suggest you do too when writing your own lighting projects, unless your memory is better than ours.
+We make heavy use of this "comment" feature in our own projects, and we suggest you do too when writing yours, unless your memory is better than ours.

 4. About the animated GIFs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^